sinewalker/sinewalker.github.io/posts/2015/4-bits-part0.md

 to his `LKS150987`, (although I use 4-digit years similar to [ISO-8601](https://xkcd.com/1179/) dates, at least since the Y2K jazz).

-Anyway, besides the fun play on words, this rule reminds me to *relax*, step back and reflect that computing is non trivial.
+> Anyway, besides the fun play on words, this rule reminds me to *relax*, step
+> back and reflect that computing is non-trivial, and then **keep going and try it
+> again!**

 There are those who like to boast about their programs compiling on the first try (but do they *work*?) and others who "test in production", but I at least, am human.
 Most likely you are too, and this is good.
+Which means: you're going to mess up the first time (or even the first ten).
+The important thing is to:

+ * Make a start
+ * Learn from the `ERROR`s (the *First Law*&hellip;)
+ * Then *Respawn* and try it again

 **Rule 2**: Don't Repeat Yourself
 ----